 Recently, I caught up with Lundgren during one of his frequent trips to Florida and asked him about life on Mars.

 MM: Now that you and your team have found the Mars, do you have an ongoing role in its study and excavation?

 RL: Yes, I share the role as project leader together with Professor Johan Ronnby.
 We are heavily involved in the research and scientific efforts together with MARIS, the research arm of the Sodertorn University in Stockholm supported by the National Defense College.

 MM: What are the next steps for the project?

-RL: In 2014, Mars will represent the largest marine archeological project in the world, with more than 60 participants, including more than ten scientists of international fame.
+RL: In 2014, Mars will represent the largest marine archaeological project in the world, with more than 60 participants, including more than ten scientists of international fame.
 During 2013 we recovered cannons and some wood details that will enable researchers to do a reconstruction.
-This year we will continue these efforts but also focus more on life of the sailors on board and the poor souls that lost their lives during the fierce battle.
+This year we will continue these efforts but also focus more on the life of the sailors on board and the poor souls that lost their lives during the fierce battle.